 What is Shopify?

-However, there’s a lot more to Shopify than its ecommerce platform.
-The presence of various Shopify extensions and applications can also aid companies in their marketing strategies.
+However, there’s a lot more to Shopify than its e-commerce platform.
+The presence of various Shopify extensions and applications can also aid companies in their marketing strategies and to close more deals.
 But how do you know if an app wins — or belongs in the bin?

 Here are three reviews on major Shopify marketing apps to help you decide.

 Kit is a free Shopify sales tool that acts as a digital marketing assistant.
 Its services include creating Facebook ads, discount codes, or marketing campaigns.

 In this video tutorial, a Kit sales team member walks through the app’s software, showing that users largely work with Kit through a messenger conversation.
 After asking which service you’d like to utilize, the products you’d like to sell, and your budget, Kit will start creating your ad or other desired service.
 After previewing and editing, you can confirm your final product.

 The majority of Kit’s reviews are positive.
 On Shopify’s app store, Kit receives 4.3 stars out of 5.
 The blog Ecom Elites determined the negative reviews usually centered around “small tweaks” and personally gave the app 4.6 stars due to its compatibility with other Shopify and non-Shopify applications.

 Many reviews claim that Kit has significantly boosted their sales.
 This success is likely due to the “custom look-alike audiences” that Kit creates for stores.
 It analyzes previous fans, visitors, and customers and targets other potential customers with similar traits.
 Without Kit, users have to manually enter audience diagnostics for their Facebook ads.

 YouTuber Zain Merchant stressed that Kit will likely only be useful for brands who have established audiences.
 If your brand is still in its early stages, your demographic might not be well-established enough for Kit to create an accurate “look-alike” audience.